One Day in Arches National Park: A Complete Guide

 I assume you have the toothbrush and socks portion of your packing list figured out, but what about the odds and ends that you should bring along that will make your trip to Arches that much better?

-• Sun protection: Y’all, that Utah sun can get REAL in Arches.
 I honestly usually think hiking hats look a bit doofy, but this is one of those instances where the doofiness may be worth it.
 Consider grabbing a hat like this one (or this one for the fellas- you can totally look like Indiana Jones!), as well as packing sunscreen and sunglasses with UVA and UVB protection.

-• A cooler: There are no dining establishments in the park.
-As such, when you’re feeling hangry, you can choose to drive into Moab, which, depending on where you are in the park and how bad traffic is (seriously, the traffic getting in and out of Arches can be a NIGHTMARE), can take anywhere from 10 minutes to up to two hours.
-So with only 24 hours in Arches, if you’re road tripping to the park like we did, I’d highly recommend packing a cooler (we have one like this and use it all the time for road trips!) to keep in your car with some breakfast and lunch to cut down on costs and wasted time.
+As such, when you’re feeling hangry, your only option for restaurants is to drive into Moab, which, depending on where you are in the park and how bad traffic is (seriously, the traffic getting in and out of Arches can be a NIGHTMARE), can take anywhere from 10 minutes to up to two hours.
+And that’s not even considering issues with re-entering the park if you’re visiting when timed entry tickets are needed!

-• Stargazing gear: All of the parks we visited in Utah had amazing stargazing opportunities, but Arches perhaps had the most dramatic.
-During our visit, the Milky Way appeared right over the iconic Delicate Arch (it’s so famous, it’s on Utah’s license plate)- how can you compete with that?!
-So if you, too, want a mindblowing stargazing experience, I’d recommend bringing:
+All of the parks we visited in Utah had AMAZING stargazing opportunities, but Arches perhaps had the most dramatic.
+During our visit, the Milky Way appeared right over the iconic Delicate Arch- how can you compete with that?!

 • A headlamp: To be able to get to and back from your stargazing spot safely, I’d recommend bringing along a head lamp (fun fact: you do have to hike along a somewhat scary cliff ledge during the Delicate Arch hike)- we have these rechargeable ones, which are awesome since they came in a pack of two and we never have to worry about carrying around extra batteries!